 The anterior cruciate ligament (aka: the ACL) is one of the primary ligaments of the knee.
 It’s primary function is stabilizing the knee, and since the knee is the largest joint in the body and it endures so much strain, a torn ACL is an extremely common injury.

 A torn ACL can be extremely painful and weaken your mobility, and repairing the damage can require long and strenuous physical therapy glen head.
 The best way to treat a torn ACL is to prevent the injury from happening in the first place.
+If your ACL is fine, but your teeth need help, check out Wappinger Falls Dentist.
 How can you avoid tearing your ACL?
 Here are some simple and highly effective tips to exercise…

 Always Warm Up.
 Always.